-This group will meet during the summer months of May through September for a forest stewardship volunteer project.
-Each month, the type of project will differ: from new trail construction to tree thinning, illegal campsite rehabilitation to wildlife habitat restoration, and much more!
+The Youth Forest Stewards (YFS) is a program that engages high school aged students (age 14-18) in natural resources and conservation based work outdoors.
+YFS students will participate in up to 6 forest stewardship volunteer projects between the summer months of May through September.
+Each project will differ and may include: new trail construction, tree thinning, fish surveys, wildlife habitat restoration, and much more!
 The culmination of the summer program will result in the students planning, promoting, and leading a volunteer project of their own in September.
-The YFS program allows students to make new friends while giving back to the White River National Forest.
+By joining the YFS crew, you will help build a community of like-minded students focused on bettering the White River National Forest.

 “I’ve learned quite a bit about how they put the trails together.
 How they build the fences, how they put the turnpikes together, and also how to use a couple tools that I’ve never used before.
 I think it’s been very valuable.
 I’ve learned a lot of different things, I’ve got to meet a lot of different people, and I got to be outside which is really fun.”